Setup

 ...

-// Getting the arguments passed by Runner
+// Getting parameters passed by the Runner

 const args = process.argv.slice(2)